Saddiq Bey NBA Playoffs Player Props: Hawks vs. Celtics

 Saddiq Bey Insights vs. the Celtics

-- Bey's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Hawks rank 10th in possessions per game with 102.9.
+- Bey's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.

-- The Celtics are the fourth-best defensive squad in the league, allowing 111.4 points per game.
+- The Celtics give up 111.4 points per game, fourth-ranked in the NBA.

-- On the glass, the Celtics have given up 44 rebounds per game, which puts them 18th in the NBA.
+- On the glass, the Celtics have conceded 44 rebounds per game, which puts them 18th in the NBA.

-- The Celtics give up 23.1 assists per contest, second-ranked in the NBA.
+- The Celtics allow 23.1 assists per contest, second-ranked in the NBA.

-- The Celtics concede 11.6 made 3-pointers per game, fifth-ranked in the NBA.
+- The Celtics are the fifth-ranked team in the league at allowing threes, conceding 11.6 made 3-pointers per contest.

 Saddiq Bey vs. the Celtics